playframework/playframework/documentation/manual/working/javaGuide/main/async/JavaAsync.md

 Because of the way Play works, action code must be as fast as possible, i.e., non-blocking.
 So what should we return from our action if we are not yet able to compute the result?
 We should return the *promise* of a result!

 Java 8 provides a generic promise API called [`CompletionStage`](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/CompletionStage.html).
 A `CompletionStage<Result>` will eventually be redeemed with a value of type `Result`.
 By using a `CompletionStage<Result>` instead of a normal `Result`, we are able to return from our action quickly without blocking anything.
 Play will then serve the result as soon as the promise is redeemed.

-The web client will be blocked while waiting for the response, but nothing will be blocked on the server, and server resources can be used to serve other clients.

 ## How to create a `CompletionStage<Result>`